-To support the objectives of the 2017 Transformation Plan, TFS will use a consultant/ trainer to evaluate the current public information communication processes to optimize current practices, to provide a broader reach of fire safety communication, increase the public awareness of the diverse functions and roles provided by TFS, which will increase TFS's engagement with the public.
-One-time funding of \$0.050 million gross \$0 net will be provided to support the review of current public information practices from the Public Education Reserve Fund.
+.One-time funding of \$0.050 million gross \$0 net is included for a consultant to evaluate the current public information communication processes, to optimize current practices, to provide a broader reach of fire safety communication, and to increase the public awareness of the diverse functions and roles provided by TFS.
+Funding is provided through the Public Education Reserve Fund.